 At the end of Old Winery Road, you’ll find a very old winery, indeed.
 Legendary vintner ‘Count’ Agoston Haraszthy founded Buena Vista in 1857.
 In recent years, Jean-Charles Boisset restored the ‘Champagne cellars’ and created an engaging exhibit that features wine tools.

-Mythology buffs will enjoy the reference to wild man Enkidu, the wingman to King Gilgamesh in the ancient epic, while Shamhat Rosé should have a civilizing effect on anyone.
-Syrah, Pinot Noir, Cabernet, and Zinfandel.
+Mythology buffs will enjoy the reference to wild man Enkidu, the wingman to King Gilgamesh in the ancient epic, while the winery’s Shamhat Rosé—as well as Syrah, Pinot noir, Cabernet, and Zinfandel—should have a civilizing effect on anyone.

-Adventuresome visitors can tour the vineyards in an open-air Pinzgauer military vehicle, peer in the wine caves, and then order wines from the outdoor bar overlooking the valley, or taste in the stone cellar.
+Adventurous visitors can tour the vineyards here in an open-air Pinzgauer military vehicle, then peer into the wine caves.
+A wide array of reds and whites can be ordered from the outdoor bar overlooking the valley, or tasted in the stone cellar.

 Where to Stay in Sonoma